fsoubes/FilterRank/Manuscript.md

 * Min/Max filter
 * Variance filter

-Next step will be to perform a benchmark on ImageJ with the aim of comparing their performances(memory, execution).
+Next step will be to perform a benchmark on ImageJ with the aim of comparing their performances such as execution time and the memory load for the Java Virtual Machine (JVM).